How to Find Keywords for an Article: Tips to Get a Higher Google Ranking

 Write naturally for your target audience.
 Express your opinions and ideas on a particular topic naturally, writing as you speak.
 Don't write for Google or the search engines.
-When you write naturally, you won't worry about the content being a masterpiece for Google to rank or overthink about where to put your keywords.
+When you write naturally, you won't have to worry about whether Google will think your content is a masterpiece, or overthink about where to put your keywords.

 Learning how to find keywords for an article is crucial for publishing online content.
 Keywords are the gateway to traffic.
-The more traffic you get, your revenue potential increases.
-Use a good keyword research tool that will help you find low-competition, long-tailed keywords and build your original, good quality content around it.
-Have the keyword in the title of the article and in the first or second paragraph.
+The more traffic you get, the more your potential revenue increases.
+Use a good keyword research tool that will help you find low-competition, long-tailed keywords, and build your original quality content around them.
+Have the keywords in the title of the article and in the first or second paragraph.

 Questions & Answers